angautam/angautam.github.io/_posts/2015-02-24-markdown-extra-components copy.markdown

 You can try the evidence!

-<span class="evidence">Paragraphs can be written like so.
+<span class="issuedesc">Paragraphs can be written like so.
 A paragraph is the basic block of Markdown.
 A paragraph is what text will turn into when there is no reason it should become anything else.</span>

 {% highlight html %}
 <span class="evidence">Paragraphs can be written like so.
 A paragraph is the basic block of Markdown.
 A paragraph is what text will turn into when there is no reason it should become anything else.</span>